 April rolls into the year with brighter days and warmer temperatures.
 It’s a month often associated with rejuvenation.
 It originates from the Latin Aprilis, derived from the Latin aperire, meaning “to open.”
-Those who celebrate spring in the Northern Hemisphere witness this opening up in blossoming flowers and trees.
+Those celebrating spring witness this opening up in blossoming flowers and trees.
 There’s much to celebrate, and we’ve curated some April national day ad ideas your advertisers will find refreshing.

 April Month-Long Observations